April 20, 2017

 Along the way, he fell in love, many times, not only with art and artists but women, one of his weaknesses (he had become a bit of the rock star), especially considering he was simultaneously building a middleclass family in India.
 Savitri, to whom he was betrothed as a young teen, and who sadly passed in 2013, had bore him three children by that time.
 In fact, one of the most radical cultural integrations achieved by Sharma was his maintenance of both a stable family and a rogue artist's life.

-Amazing as that achievement was—and is, for any artist, Sharma had to grapple with a much bigger, more dangerous dilemma, one which remains with us today, in an increasingly extreme form: the East-West divide.
+Be that as it may, and as notable as his juggling of middle-class family and the artist's life was, Sharma had to grapple with a much bigger and more dangerous dilemma, one which remains with us today, in an increasingly extreme form: the East-West divide.

 When I had a nervous breakdown in India, while traveling around the country in 1973, I considered its cause, in large part, that strange, epistemological and geographical fault line, which seemed to run right through me at the time.

-Coincidentally, I met Sharma within days of starting to freak out: wandering Delhi in a delirium, getting both robbed and helped by the robbers, eating both terrible expensive meals and delicious cheap curries, confronted by a plethora of both purposeful and meaningless signifiers from a cacophony of opposing cultures, not just East-West but Hindu-Muslim, brahmin-untouchable, hippie-straight, religious-atheist, male-female, and more.
+Coincidentally, I met Sharma within days of starting to freak out.
+I was wandering Delhi in a delirium, getting both robbed and helped by the thieves, eating both terrible expensive meals and delicious cheap curries, confronted by a plethora of purposeful and meaningless signifiers from a cacophony of opposing cultures, not just East-West but Hindu-Muslim, Brahmin-untouchable, hippie-straight, religious-atheist, male-female, and more.

 Sharma, now 84, was at the height of his powers—artistically and personally, at a recent Marin County show. photo: D. Blair